Clemton Park

 What is the weighted average housing cost based on tenure mix in the suburb of Clemton Park?

-Accounting for the local ownership mix, the weighted average monthly housing cost is approximately $1,151.
+Given the tenure profile of the area, the weighted average monthly housing cost is approximately $1,151.
 This accounts for outright owners paying no housing costs, mortgage holders paying $2,400/month, and renters paying $1,143/month.

 How affordable is housing in the suburb of Clemton Park relative to local incomes?